-HOMILY FOR THE 32ND SUNDAY IN ORDINARY TIME
+HOMILY FOR THE 3rd SUNDAY OF LENT

 MAY GOD BLESS YOU AND ALL THAT YOU DO THIS WEEK